Necessary and sufficient conditions for correctness of complex Langevin: Examples and numerical checks

 similar to before, and we obtain $C=\sqrt{2}$ from \eqref{integrable}.
 As a control observable, we choose

 yielding $C\Vert f\Vert_w\approx0.50$.
 The analog of \cref{fig:quartic_1d} (right) for the two-dimensional model is shown in \cref{fig:quartic_2d} (right), with equivalent conclusions.

 We have thus established that the new correctness criterion can detect incorrect convergence due to unwanted integration cycles in simple quartic models in one and two dimensions.
 We believe that these results can be extended to quartic models in higher dimensions without too many complications.
 Regarding models with more involved polynomial actions, we are confident that one should be able to find viable control observables $f(\z)$ reasonably easily, but we have not attempted to do so yet.
+We stress that $f(z)$ and $f(z_1,z_2)$ above were chosen in a purely \emph{ad-hoc} manner and not derived systematically.
 At the time of writing, we are not aware of any good guiding principle on how to choose appropriate $f(\z)$ for general theories.
 This will become particularly clear for the model studied in the next subsection.